Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 _Alan Perlis_

 > Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.\
-Edsger W. Dijkstra (1975)
+_Edsger W. Dijkstra_, 1975

 The respected masters couldn't foresee the developing force's exponential growth and the entry threshold's dramatic sinking.

-I venture to reformulate: "Most enough young and advanced in exact sciences can turn into good developers but not vice versa".
+I venture to reformulate: "Most enough young and advanced in exact sciences can turn into good software developers but not vice versa".

 ---